Antisemitism: Evolution of usage

-Without addressing the scientific value of the term "Semite", Shmuel Almog argued, "If you use the hyphenated form, you consider the words 'Semitism', 'Semite', 'Semitic' as meaningful ...
+Identifying the operative referent in the original usage of antisemitism, referring to an action, state, condition, or doctrine and using the noun-creating suffix -ism, to be Semite, and without addressing the scientific value of said term, in 1989, Shmuel Almog argued, "If you use the hyphenated form, you consider the words 'Semitism', 'Semite', 'Semitic' as meaningful ...
 [I]n antisemitic parlance, 'Semites' really stands for Jews, just that."
-Emil Fackenheim supported the unhyphenated spelling, in order to "[dispel] the notion that there is an entity 'Semitism' which 'anti-Semitism' opposes."

-Others endorsing an unhyphenated term for the same reason include the International Holocaust Remembrance Alliance; historian Deborah Lipstadt; Padraic O'Hare, professor of Religious and Theological Studies and Director of the Center for the Study of Jewish-Christian-Muslim Relations at Merrimack College; and historians Yehuda Bauer and James Carroll.
+In 2002, Padraic O'Hare, professor of Religious and Theological Studies and Director of the Center for the Study of Jewish–Christian–Muslim Relations at Merrimack College; and historians Yehuda Bauer and James Carroll.
 According to Carroll, who first cites O'Hare and Bauer on "the existence of something called 'Semitism, "the hyphenated word thus reflects the bipolarity that is at the heart of the problem of antisemitism".
+In 2003, Emil Fackenheim supported the unhyphenated spelling, in order to "[dispel] the notion that there is an entity 'Semitism' which 'anti-Semitism' opposes."
+Others endorsing an unhyphenated term for the same reason include the International Holocaust Remembrance Alliance; historian Deborah Lipstadt; Conversely, in 2000, philologist Jonathan M. Hess identified the operative referent in the original usage to have been "antisemit[e]".

 The Associated Press and its accompanying AP Stylebook adopted the unhyphenated spelling in 2021.
-Style guides for other news organizations such as the New York Times and Wall Street Journal later adopted this spelling as well.
+Style guides for The New York Times and Wall Street Journal later adopted this spelling as well.
 It has also been adopted by many Holocaust museums, such as the United States Holocaust Memorial Museum and Yad Vashem.

 Eternalism–contextualism debate

 The study of antisemitism has become politically controversial because of differing interpretations of the Holocaust and the Israeli–Palestinian conflict.
-There are two competing views of antisemitism, eternalism, and contextualism.
+There are two competing views of antisemitism—eternalism and contextualism.
 The eternalist view sees antisemitism as separate from other forms of racism and prejudice and an exceptionalist, transhistorical force teleologically culminating in the Holocaust.
 Hannah Arendt criticized this approach, writing that it provoked "the uncomfortable question: 'Why the Jews of all people?' ... with the question begging reply: Eternal hostility."
 Zionist thinkers and antisemites draw different conclusions from what they perceive as the eternal hatred of Jews; according to antisemites, it proves the inferiority of Jews, while for Zionists it means that Jews need their own state as a refuge.
 Most Zionists do not believe that antisemitism can be combatted with education or other means.

 The contextual approach treats antisemitism as a type of racism and focuses on the historical context in which hatred of Jews emerges.
 Some contextualists restrict the use of "antisemitism" to refer exclusively to the era of modern racism, treating anti-Judaism as a separate phenomenon.
 Historian David Engel has challenged the project to define antisemitism, arguing that it essentializes Jewish history as one of persecution and discrimination.
 Engel argues that the term "antisemitism" is not useful in historical analysis because it implies that there are links between anti-Jewish prejudices expressed in different contexts, without evidence of such a connection.